 Where the deposit of the advance payment is not made within the time limit set, the party being in default shall be considered as having abandoned its request that such an expert be appointed.

 19.2.
 The Arbitral Tribunal may appoint an expert of its own volition, in the manner provided in sub-clause 1 above.

 In this event, the amount of fees for the expert shall be equally divided among the parties.

 19.3.
-Where payment of his share of the advance on the expert’s fees is not made by one of the parties, the other party may pay in lieu.
+Where payment of his share of the advance on the expert’s costs and fees is not made by one of the parties, the other party may pay in lieu.